cns-iu/hra-kg-supporting-information/docs/index.md

 # Basic Usage

-We illustrate three types of accessing the HRA KG in these two Jupyter Notebooks:
+We provide three examples of how to access the HRA KG via Jupyter Notebooks:

 ## A notebook to query the HRA Knowledge Graph (KG).
 This notebook covers: